andrejpadilha2/andrejpadilha2/README.md

 - 🔭 I’m currently working on:
-  - My master's degree: scrapping Linkedin data from a small community and analyzing that data
+  - My daily work at Itaú, where I work as a Fraud Prevention Data Scientist.
+I focus on building ML models, ETL and data analysis.
-  - My daily work at Seazone, where I work as a Data Scientist.
-I focus on ETL, Data Analysis and building ML models.
+  - Refactoring my master's degree code: scrapping Linkedin data from a small community and analyzing that data

 - 🌱 I’m currently learning: